rust-lang/book/src/ch03-07-control-flow.md

 >
 > - Robert Frost, “The Road Not Taken”

-In Rust, as in most programming languages, an `if` expression allows us to branch our code depending on conditions.
-We provide a condition, and then say, `if` this condition is met, then run this block of code.
-If the condition is not met, do not run this block of code.
+An `if` expression allows us to branch our code depending on conditions.
+We provide a condition and then say, "If this condition is met, then run this block of code.
+If the condition is not met, do not run this block of code."

 Let’s make a new project to explore `if`.
 Navigate to your projects directory, and use Cargo to make a new project called `branches`: